Bernard Hopkins vs. Chad Dawson II

+Bernard Hopkins vs. Chad Dawson II, billed as Once and For All, was a professional boxing match contested on April 28, 2012, for the WBC and The Ring light heavyweight titles.

+Background

-Bernard Hopkins vs. Chad Dawson II took place on April 28, 2012.
-The match was a rematch of their first controversial fight from a year earlier in Los Angeles, California, United States which ended when Hopkins was unable to continue due to a dislocated shoulder suffered when Dawson lifted Hopkins off the ground with his own shoulder, causing Hopkins to the canvas after a clinch.
+The match was a rematch of their first controversial fight from a year earlier in Los Angeles, California, United States, which ended when Hopkins was unable to continue due to a dislocated shoulder suffered when Dawson lifted Hopkins off the ground with his own shoulder, causing Hopkins to fall to the canvas after a clinch.
 The fight was originally ruled as a technical knockout victory for Dawson in the second round, but was later changed to a no contest by the California State Athletic Commission and a technical draw by the World Boxing Council.

 The rematch took place at Boardwalk Hall in Atlantic City, New Jersey, USA, and was televised on HBO as part of its World Championship Boxing series.
 The rematch was contested for Hopkins' WBC and The Ring light heavyweight championships, both of which were returned to him after the reversed decision.